eventhelix/trace-to-sequence-diagram/readme.md

 	* **component-level-sequence-diagram.pdf** - A high level sequence diagram that shows high level interactions
 	* **context-diagram.pdf** - A context diagram of the object interactions.
 	* **xml-export.xml** - XML representation of the object interactions.
 Use this XML output to develop your custom tools.

+**Note:** If you get "‘C:\Program’ is not recognized as an internal or external command, operable program or batch file" error, check if the EventStudio path is correctly specifiedl

 ## Step 2: Customize Regular Expressions to Map Traces to FDL (config.py)